0chain/zwalletcli/README.md

 Balance: 1 (1.76 USD)
 ```

-4. Lock token to get interest
+4. Lock tokens to get interest

-Tokens can be locked into a pool to gain interest with Interest Pool smart contract.
+Tokens can be locked into a pool to gain interest.
+It uses the Interest Pool smart contract.

-Run the `lock` command and provide the tokens.
+Run the `lock` command and provide the amount of tokens and how long to lock them.
 ```sh
 ./zwallet lock --tokens 0.5 --durationMin 5
 ```